-In order to achieve effective dispute resolution, the Office liaises closely with Member organisations.
+In order to achieve effective dispute resolution, the Office liaises closely with Members.
 The Office was involved in regular meetings with Members as outlined below:

-- In July 2018, the Assistant Energy and Water Ombudsman met with a representative of Simply Energy to discuss ongoing liaison; - In September 2018 and April 2019, the Deputy Energy and Water Ombudsman met with the Manager Retail Operations of Synergy.
-Energy and Water Ombudsman staff also met with Synergy throughout the year regarding ongoing liaison and the resolution of complaints; - In February 2019, the Deputy Energy and Water Ombudsman met with the Executive Manager Business and Customer Service of Western Power.
-Energy and Water Ombudsman staff also met with Western Power throughout the year regarding ongoing liaison and the resolution of complaints; - In February 2019, the Deputy Energy and Water Ombudsman met with the General Manager Customer and Community of the Water Corporation.
-Energy and Water Ombudsman staff also met with the Water Corporation throughout the year regarding ongoing liaison and the resolution of complaints;
+- In July 2019, the Deputy Energy and Water Ombudsman met with the Executive Manager Business and Customer Service, Western Power.
+Energy and Water Ombudsman staff also met with Western Power throughout the year regarding ongoing liaison and the resolution of complaints; - In July 2019, the Deputy Energy and Water Ombudsman met with the General Manager, Customer and Community, Water Corporation.
+Energy and Water Ombudsman staff also met with Water Corporation throughout the year regarding ongoing liaison and the resolution of complaints; - In August 2019 and June 2020, the Assistant Energy and Water Ombudsman and staff attended information sessions conducted by Western Power and Synergy on their Advanced Metering Infrastructure rollout; - In September 2019, the Energy and Water Ombudsman met with the Chief Executive Officer, Synergy;